anmolsinghal267/-Spotify-Data-Analysis-Using-SQL/README.md

 ```

 5. Find tracks where the energy-to-liveness ratio is greater than 1.2.
-6. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.

 Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
 You can include the specific screenshots and graphs as described.